ndesh26/ndesh26.github.io/about.md

 curious to learn more about this areas and their interactions with each other.

 When I am not on my computer, I would be exersing my body by playing squash or relaxing my mind by watching a TV series (mostly
 Kdramas these days).
-I was forced by corona to take up cooking but I started liking it since then.
+I was forced by corona to take up cooking but I have started liking it since then.